chow1026/enronEmailCorpusML/README.md

-# Udacity Data Analyst NanoDegree - Introduction to Machine Learning
+# Enron Email Corpus Analysis with Scikit-Learn

 ## Summary

-This is the repo for all the scripts from the exercises and quizes for the Introduction to Machine Learning course.
-The project is part of the Udacity Data Analyst NanoDegree program.
+This is the repo for machine learning project to Identify POI by analyzing Enron Email Corpus Analysis.
+The repo also includes some other practices with common machine learning algorithm.
 In the final project folder are the various submissions of the final project.

 _NOTE: This repo doesn't include starter codes from the course.
 The starter code is hosted in a different repo at [IntroMachineLearning](https://github.com/chowy1026/IntroMachineLearning)._